stoplightio/spectral/docs/reference/functions.md

 | min  | the minimum length to match | number | no        |
 | max  | the maximum length to match | number | no        |

-At the very least `min` or `max` have to be provided.
+At the very least `min` or `max` has to be provided.
 You can specify both as well.

 <!-- title: example -->